Exceptron/Exceptron.Net/readme.md

 #####`[string] RefId`
-> This filed will be populated with the Reference ID of you exception report. similar exceptions will return the same RefId but each exception instance is still stored individually on the server.
-You can show this ID to the user which will allow you to see exact detail of the exception on your dashboard.
+> This filed will be populated with the Reference ID of your exception report. similar exceptions will return the same RefId but each exception instance is still stored individually on the server.
+You can show this ID to the user which could provide to you.
+This can allow you to see exact detail of the exception on your dashboard.

 #####`[bool] Successful`
-> `True` if the report was successfully received and processed by exception servers, `False` if the submission failed for any reason.
+> `True` if the report was successfully received and processed by exception servers

+> `False` if the submission has failed for any reason.

 #####`[Exception] Exception`
 > In cases where `ThrowExceptions` is set to `False` exceptron client will return an `ExceptionResponse` object with this field populated with the exception that would otherwise be thrown.
 You can log or inspect this exception to get more information on the reason why the call failed.